 DR. HEIDI K. GARDNER, PhD is a Distinguished Fellow at Harvard Law School, author of Smarter Collaboration, and co-founder of the research and advisory firm Gardner & Co.
 In this interview, we dive into collaboration overload: Why it happens, how it can disadvantage certain groups of people, and how to overcome it.

-Subscribe to the Collaboration Superpowers Podcast on iTunes, Stitcher or Spotify.
+- Subscribe to the Collaboration Superpowers Podcast on iTunes or Spotify.

 Benefits of Smart Collaboration

-In today’s business world, it is more important than ever to be intentional about the way we work together.
-With the increasing complexity of the problems we face, it is no longer possible for one person to have all the answers.
-By bringing together people with different perspectives and experiences, we can develop a more comprehensive understanding of the issue at hand.
+In today’s business world, it is more important than ever to be intentional about how we work together.
+With the increasing complexity of our problems, it is no longer possible for one person to have all the answers.
+By bringing together people with different perspectives and experiences, we can develop a more comprehensive understanding of the issue.
 This is what is known as “smart collaboration.”
-It is a deliberate and intentional way of working together to achieve a specific outcome and who is involved in the decision-making process.
-Smart Collaboration can have a number of benefits, both for the individual and for the organisation as a whole.
+It is a deliberate and intentional way of working together to achieve a specific outcome and involves everyone involved in the decision-making process.
+Smart Collaboration can have several benefits, both for the individual and for the organisation as a whole.

-For the individual, smart collaboration can lead to increased job satisfaction and a sense of achievement.
+- For the individual, smart collaboration can increase job satisfaction and achievement.
 It can also help to improve mental health outcomes.

 Key Elements of Smart Collaboration